UMM-CSci-3601-S18/lab-2-client-server-architecture-hunter_song/README.md

 to allow you to accept and process user input.
 We will use JUnit to test the server code and introduce continuous integration using [Travis CI][travis].

-Your specific tasks for this lab can be found in the [LABTASKS.md][labtasks] file in this repository.
+Your specific tasks for this lab can be found in the [LABTASKS.md][labtasks] file in this repository..

 ## Overview of the project